astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 ### Conclusion

-The procedure presented in the current section allows to handle the deletion of the Operator from your cluster without losing any of the Astarte's data.
+The procedure presented in the current section allows to handle the deletion of the Operator from your cluster without losing any of Astarte's data.
 Currently some manual intervention is required to ensure that the integrity of your instance is not compromised by the uninstall procedure.